 On a monthly basis, the cardholder will receive an email notification that the monthly P-card statement is available.
-The cardholder is required to complete the P-card expense report by uploading receipts and other supporting documentation for each transaction to substantiate the purchases made, provide a clear business purpose and assign appropriate account numbers.
-The cardholder is required to submit all receipts within ten business days of the statement date.
+The cardholder is required to complete the P-card expense report by uploading receipts and other supporting documentation for each transaction to substantiate the purchases made, provide a clear business purpose, and assign appropriate account numbers.
+The cardholder is required to submit all receipts and the P-card expense report within ten business days of the statement date.
 Upon cardholder submission, the cardholder's supervisor will review and approve all transactions.
+For transactions related to federal or state grants, the Procurement and Bid Policy must be utilized first.
+P-card charges to federal/state grants should be limited to a minimum.
+The timely submission of P-Card expense reports for grant related expenditures (2XXXX-23XXX) is imperative and will ensure the accurate reporting and eligibility of grant funding.
 If an expense report is rejected by the cardholder's supervisor, the cardholders must promptly address the rejected expense report and resubmit once all comments have been addressed.